cwpearson/hugo-cwpearson/content/post/20220402-csips/index.md

 1. Expression trees and rewrite rules to provide a convenient interface.
-2. Linear programming relaxation to get a non-integer solution.
+2. Linear programming relaxation to get a non-integer solution (using `scipy.optimize.linprog`).
 3. Branch-and-bound to refine the relaxed soltion to an integer solution.

 ## Problem Formulation